Robert Loggia: Early life and education

-Loggia was born in Staten Island, New York on January 3, 1930, to Biagio Loggia, a shoemaker born in Palma di Montechiaro, Province of Agrigento, Sicily, and Elena Blandino, a homemaker born in Vittoria, Province of Ragusa, Sicily.
-He grew up in the Little Italy neighborhood, where the family spoke Sicilian at home.
-He graduated from New Dorp High School before taking courses at Wagner College where he joined the Alpha Sigma Phi fraternity.
-In 1951, he earned a degree in journalism from the University of Missouri.
-He later studied acting with Alvina Krause at Northwestern University.
+Loggia was born in Staten Island, New York on January 3, 1930, to Biagio Loggia, a shoemaker born in Palma di Montechiaro, Sicily and Elena Blandino, a homemaker born in Vittoria, Sicily.
+He grew up in the Little Italy neighborhood, where the family spoke Italian at home.
+He graduated from New Dorp High School in Staten Island before taking courses at Wagner College in the city, where he joined the Alpha Sigma Phi fraternity.

-After serving in the United States Army as a reporter for the Armed Forces Radio and Television Service in the Caribbean, he started his acting career at the Actors Studio, studying under Stella Adler.
+In 1951, Robert Loggia earned a degree in journalism from the University of Missouri in Columbia.
+He later studied acting with Alvina Krause at Northwestern University in Evanston, Illinois.
+After serving as a reporter in the United States Army for the Armed Forces Radio and Television Service in the Caribbean, Loggia started his acting career at the Actors Studio, studying under Stella Adler.

 Career

 Loggia's stage roles include Solyony in The Three Sisters (1964) and as Al in Boom Boom Room (1973).

-Although Loggia made his first film, Somebody Up There Likes Me (1956), in an uncredited appearance, it was not until he was cast as a New Mexico lawman Elfego Baca, two years later, that he made a breakthrough in Hollywood.
-Loggia was a radio and TV anchor on the Southern Command Network in the Panama Canal Zone, and he came to prominence playing a real-life sheriff in The Nine Lives of Elfego Baca, a series of Walt Disney TV shows.
+He had an uncredited appearance in Somebody Up There Likes Me (1956); when he was cast as a New Mexico lawman Elfego Baca in 1958 his career began.
+He was a radio and TV anchor on the Southern Command Network in the Panama Canal Zone, and Loggia garnered attention by playing a real life sheriff in The Nine Lives of Elfego Baca, a series of Walt Disney TV shows.